Data submission, use, and access

 Policies and Plan for Data Submitted to the DCC and Shared on the Common Metabolic Diseases Knowledge Portal

-The Broad Institute will serve as the Data Coordinating Center (DCC) for the Common Metabolic Diseases Knowledge Portal (CMDKP), supported by the Accelerating Medicines Partnership in Type 2 Diabetes (AMP T2D).
+The Broad Institute will serve as the Data Coordinating Center (DCC) for the Common Metabolic Diseases Knowledge Portal (CMDKP), supported by the Accelerating Medicines Partnership in Common Metabolic Diseases® (AMP CMD®).
 The DCC will aggregate data, support analyses, and continue to update capabilities to disseminate results relevant to type 1 diabetes, type 2 diabetes, cardiovascular disease, cerebrovascular disease, sleep disorders, and related traits, while coordinating collaboration within the CMDKP Project.
 The DCC will also be responsible for sharing the results from the data coordination and analysis activities on the CMDKP.

 Data Aggregation, Analysis, and Resource Distribution